13 Little Cars With Massive Engines Under The Hood

 Renault Clio V6

-Image Credit: Brian Snelson/WikiCommons.
+Image Credit: Brian Snelson, CC BY-SA 2.0/WikiCommons.

 Ariel Atom 500